 If you’re looking for a faster and easier way to quickly take care of both critical and non-critical CSS, WP Rocket can help you.
-Our cache plugin offers the Optimize CSS delivery feature that defers non-critical CSS and inline critical CSS.
+Under Optimize CSS delivery, our cache plugin offers the Load CSS asynchronously option that defers non-critical CSS and inline critical CSS.

 You’ll remove all the render-blocking CSS resources by enabling the option in the File Optimization tab:

 Please note that if you have already enabled the Remove Unused CSS option (RUCSS), you can’t choose this option — simply because you don’t need it.
 WP Rocket is already optimizing CSS files at its best.
 We recommend optimizing CSS Delivery only in case RUCSS is not working for you.

 By implementing these actions, you’ll take care once again of the “Eliminate render-blocking resources” PageSpeed Insights recommendations.
 You’ll also address the “Avoid chaining critical requests” recommendation.